gemini3d/gemini3d/README.md

 ### Compilers

-The object-oriented Fortran 2008 code used in GEMINI requires a Fortran 2008 compliant compiler, including:
+The object-oriented Fortran 2008 code used in GEMINI requires a Fortran 2008 compliant compiler.

-* `gfortran` &ge; 6
+We recommend Gfortran (version 6 or newer) since GNU/GCC is the easiest compiler to use in general on a wide range of projects.

+These compilers should also work:

 * Intel `ifort`: all [currently supported versions](https://software.intel.com/en-us/articles/intel-parallel-studio-xe-supported-and-unsupported-product-versions)
 * Cray `ftn`
 * IBM XL